Bandwidth/bandwidth.github.io/numbers/guides/searchForNumbers.md

 ## Search HTTP GET Request Format

-Bandwidth dashboard allows the overall Bandwidth number inventory to be searched using a variety of approaches.
+The Bandwidth Phone Number API allows the overall Bandwidth number inventory to be searched using a variety of approaches.
 Our customers can use these searches to guide attempts to order numbers.
 The various types of available searches are:

 * Area Code / NPA searches
 * NPA-XXX, and NPA-NXX-X searches